Photos from Taipei taken with Lomo Lubitel 166 Universal

-Here are some photos taken with the Lomo Lubitel.
-Films were Lomography Color Negative 100 and Fujicolor PRO 400H.
+Below are some photos I captured with the Lomo Lubitel, using Lomography Color Negative 100 and Fujicolor PRO 400H films.

 National Chiang Kai-shek Memorial Hall – Photo was taken using the 6×4.5 mask.